 Reduced replacement rates will allow more new patients to have implants within the same resource constraints, thus supporting the implementation of NICE's technology appraisal guidance on implantable cardioverter defibrillators and cardiac resynchronisation therapy for arrhythmias and heart failure and helping to meet the recommended levels of CRT‑D implants in the UK.

-2.5 NICE has issued guidance on the management of chronic heart failure in adults.
+2.5 NICE has published a guideline on the diagnosis and management of chronic heart failure in adults.
 NICE technology appraisal guidance on implantable cardioverter defibrillators and cardiac resynchronisation therapy for arrhythmias and heart failure recommends CRT‑Ds as an adjunctive treatment option for heart failure in people on optimal medical therapy who have left ventricular dysfunction with a left ventricular ejection fraction of 35% or less.